 More college graduates are well-versed in SOLIDWORKS than any other CAD system.
 SOLIDWORKS continues to lead the charge with a presence in a multitude of high schools and even some middle schools.
 Students are learning the skills necessary to lead the future of design.

 But what about the younger generations?
 Their creativity seems to know no bounds.
 So what can we do to introduce them to 3D design and allow that creativity to flourish?

-Our Q&A blog series looks at different members of our team and their perspective on the most current 3D printing and SOLIDWORKS CAD technology.
-This month’s Q&A features Tommy DuPuy and 3D Printing Applications.
+Our QA blog series looks at different members of our team and their perspective on the most current 3D printing and CAD technology.
+This month’s QA features Chris Mowatt and Visualize.

 May 9, 2017

 If you have an FDM 3D printer, you might have heard about vapor smoothing parts.
 For those who have not seen it yet, you're in luck!
 Because in this blog we discuss how to use acetone in post-processing and use vapor smoothing on FDM parts.